bitboundaire/test-frontend-todolist/README.md

 ### Todos exercise

-This test is a part of our hiring process at bitboundaire for frontend positions.
+This test is a part of our hiring process at Bitboundaire for frontend positions.

 Your task is to create a todo list app.